-6 ACTIONS FOR MUSIC LOVERS
+5 ACTIONS FOR MUSIC LOVERS

-- Join the Fan Club For Climate and work with Music Declares to put the climate at the heart of your local music community.
-Sign up at www.fanclubforclimate. org. - 2.
-Support your favourite artists, festivals and local venues in making changes help amplify them when they speak out, and let them know that green merch, and green venues/festivals are important to you. - 3.
+- Support your favourite artists, festivals and local venues in making changes - help amplify them when they speak out, and let them know that green merch, and green venues/festivals are important to you. - 2.
 Change what you can eat less meat and dairy, and try to reduce food waste.
 Try initiatives like Veganuary or Meat Free Mondays, or just do it day to day.
-Switch to 100% renewable electricity in your home so when you're listening to your records or streaming music, you know that your favourite sounds are powered by clean energy. - 4.
+Switch to 100% renewable electricity in your home - so when you're listening to your records or streaming music, you know that your favourite sounds are powered by clean energy. - 3.
 Travel green cycle or take public transport to gigs, and carshare or take the coach or train rather than driving a half-empty car to festivals.
 Cut out flights where you can, and if you're flying, look for airlines that offset their carbon emissions.
 You can measure and offset all your travel impacts with a carbon calculator like the one created by Ecolibrium.
+(Scan QR Code to see)

-- 5. Spread the word speak to friends and family about climate change, and share what you're doing to make a difference.
-Going vegan/vegetarian can be a lot easier if you're figuring out new ingredients with friends. - 6.
+- 4. Spread the word speak to friends and family about climate change, and share what you're doing to make a difference.
+Going vegan/vegetarian can be a lot easier if you're figuring out new ingredients with friends. - 5.
 Support local, national and global action individual actions are great, but they're not a complete solution.
 Let your councillors/MPs know what's important to you, and support charities who are making change happen.